b333vv/metricstree/docs/kotlin/phase2.1.md

 -   **Testing Complexity:** The correctness of the visitors depends on having a comprehensive set of test cases.
     -   **Mitigation:** The test data creation (Task 2.1) is a critical prerequisite.
 Each new visitor implementation should be developed in tandem with its corresponding test cases to ensure coverage.

+### 4.3.
+Resolution & Extension Functions Policy (Decisions)
+-   **Name/Type Resolution:** The Kotlin method-level visitors (LAA, FDP, NOAV) now attempt reference resolution via PSI where available to more precisely identify:
+    -   The owning class of accessed properties (fields) for LAA/FDP
+    -   The set of actually accessed variables for NOAV (parameters, locals, owner properties) Fallback heuristics are retained when resolution is not available.

+-   **Extension Functions Treatment:** For the purposes of LAA and FDP:
+    -   Property access occurring inside an extension function is treated as “foreign” relative to the extended class because the code resides outside that class.
+    -   For qualified access `recv.prop` inside any function (including an extension), the provider is resolved by the selector's declaration owner when possible; otherwise, by receiver text, excluding explicit/implicit `this`/`super`.

+-   **NOAV and Destructuring:** Destructuring declarations count each introduced variable separately.
+Only names that resolve (or are known) to parameters, local properties, or owner class properties are counted; operator tokens and callees are excluded.

 ### 4.2.
 Dependencies
 -   The completion of this plan is a prerequisite for **Phase 3: Integration into Calculation Workflow** as defined in `docs/kotlin/main_plan.md`.
 The project cannot proceed with integrating Kotlin analysis until all visitors are implemented.